 That's Neilson, right, on the set of Night Passage

-Still, it isn’t bad.
-Taylor was good as the grizzled gunfighter longing to hang up his irons (but there’s always some punk wanting to take him on) and his by now craggy face somehow suited the part.
+Still, Return of the Gunfighter isn’t bad.
+Taylor was good as the grizzled gunman longing to hang up his irons (but there’s always some punk wanting to take him on) and his by now craggy face somehow suited the part.
 And it was co-written by Burt Kennedy so that was a definite plus.
 It benefits from Lyle Bettger as the smoothie/tough bad guy, and Michael Pate as a gun-thug, though neither was any longer in his first flush of youth.
 In a way it reminds me of an Audie Murphy Western, or, if it had been a decade earlier, a Budd Boetticher/Randolph Scott one.
 That's not a bad thing!

 There had to be a handsome young co-star, who could pair off with the girl (Taylor being too old for that) and they cast Chad Everett, not an actor I knew well but he had been a deputy in ABC’s short-lived The Dakotas in 1962 and had played with Taylor in the non-Western Johnny Tiger the year before Return.
 He’s OK, I guess.